G.O.O.D. for Girls, Inc.

 There is still more work to be done and our girls need you to continue this journey with us.
 As we approach Giving Tuesday on November 28, 2023, please consider GfG as your charitable organization of choice.

 Have a wonderful Thanksgiving with your family and friends and most importantly don't forget to thank God for His bountiful blessings.
 Lori Stephens, Executive Director/Founder

 The mentors and the GfG organization join forces and build the character of our girls while developing strong assets that will equip them with the necessary confidence and knowledge to overcome any obstacles or challenges they may confront.

-The application process for girls ages 9 - 13 who reside in the Westchester County and surrounding areas is ongoing.
-After completion, girls are accepted into the program in September and in February.
-The curriculum of GfG is designed to follow each girl through high school graduation and/or age 18.
-GfG has designed a standards-based curriculum that helps develop internal and external assets to assist girls in identifying their own self-worth, becoming advocates for self and others and empowering them to reach their goals.
-At the core of what we do are Eight Developmental Assets and their subsets.
-They are: Positive Identity, Positive Values, Empowerment, Support, Constructive Use of Time, Social Competencies, Boundaries/Expectations and Commitment to Learning.
+The application process for girls ages 9 - 17 who reside in the Westchester County and surrounding areas is ongoing.
+After completion, girls are accepted into G-DEP and engage in activities and events based on the specific program track for their age group.
+The curriculum of GfG is designed to follow each girl through high school graduation and/or through age 18.
+GfG has designed a standards-based curriculum that helps develop internal and external assets to assist girls in identifying their own self-worth, becoming advocates for self and others, and empowers them to reach their goals.
+At the core of what we do are Eight Developmental Assets and their 40 subsets designed from Search Institutes evidenced based 40 Developmental Assets Framework.
+They are: Positive Identity, Positive Values, Constructive Use of Time, Boundaries/Expectations, Social Competencies, Commitment to Learning and Empowerment.

 GfG Mentoring Program